The Flying Deuces: Critical reception

-Public domain
+Copyright status

-The Flying Deuces is one of two Laurel and Hardy features in the public domain; the other is Atoll K. As such, it regularly appears as part of inexpensive DVD or video compilations.
+The Flying Deuces is one of two Laurel and Hardy features in the public domain.
+(The other is Atoll K.) As such, it regularly appears as part of inexpensive DVD or video compilations.
 Turner/Warner Bros. currently possesses the original negative but has not released the film.

 When the film was originally released, it contained a scene featuring an escaped shark (a model fin being pulled back and forth) in the river into which Stan and Ollie are planning to jump.
 The scene was removed from some releases of the film.
 An uncut version, transferred from a nitrate 35mm negative discovered in France, was restored by Lobster Films and released by Kino Video in 2004.
 The Legend Films edition contains the edited version of the film.

 In the United Kingdom, the Network imprint released the film on DVD and Blu-ray in 2015.
 This is the uncut version, as are the 2015 DVD-R and Blu-ray releases by VCI Entertainment in America.
 Unlike previous home video versions that have generally used a snatch of the opening music during the end titles, these releases include the correct closing music.
 A German-issued Blu-ray released by Edel Germany GmbH in October 2015 includes 3D and 2D versions of the film on a single disc.